 The term “Snow White” was adopted as the name of the program because the government officials responsible for circulating the false reports were spreading a “fairy tale” without factual basis.

-The Snow White Program was written by Scientology Founder L. Ron Hubbard in 1973 for the purpose of legally correcting and expunging the plethora of false governmental reports about the Church of Scientology, its leaders and members, through strictly legal means.
+The Snow White Program refers to the program written by Scientology Founder L. Ron Hubbard in 1973 for the purpose of legally correcting and expunging the plethora of false governmental reports about the Church of Scientology, its leaders and members, through strictly legal means.

 Mr. Hubbard wrote the Snow White Program because several countries bordering the Mediterranean Sea had denied entry to their ports to the ship Apollo, which at that time housed Church of Scientology senior ecclesiastical management bodies.
 The port denials were based on false reports concerning the Church that were primarily being distributed by certain governmental officials in England, the United States and Germany.
 Mr. Hubbard wanted to correct the record and to ensure that accurate and unbiased information on the Church of Scientology was maintained and disseminated by government agencies.
 Accordingly, Mr. Hubbard summarized the program as follows: